|2014 SPRING PORTRAIT PAINTING|

-(Single apartments and small 1BR houses available in limited supply.)
+(Single apartments and small 1BR houses available in limited supply, for +250 euros.)

 The Spring Portrait Program is a “hands-on” opportunity for students and professionals, unavailable in this format elsewhere.
 Students will observe and work alongside Nicole Michelle Tully and Timothy Stotz daily as fellow artists, as they design and execute portrait paintings of their own.

 Students will profit from critique and lectures on portraiture and the features of the head, both in drawing and wet-into-wet oil painting techniques, including: drawing directly on canvas or panel, color thumbnail (“poster study”), chromatic underpainting (“colorwash”), and single-pass painting execution, wet-into-wet (“form painting”).

 Critique and painting demonstration will be given five days weekly, and the studio culture offers daily opportunities for questions, discussions and impromptu “work-in-progress” demonstrations.

 Nicole Michelle TULLY (b.
 1972) is full-time faculty and co-founder of Studio Escalier.